 The Ziggurat of Ur © hardnfast

-Iraq is still one of the most dangerous countries in the world.
-When the smoke does eventually clear from this war-torn nation though, it might (depending on what survives the war) have many a wonder to reveal.
+Iraq remains one of the most dangerous countries in the world.
+When the smoke does eventually clear from this war-torn nation though, it might (depending on what survives the aftermath of ongoing conflict) have many a wonder to reveal.

 Iraq is a veritable gold mine of archaeological wealth.
 It was once the home of Ancient Mesopotamia, the capital of which, Babylon, was situated on the modern site of Al-Hillah on the east of the Euphrates River.
 The ruins of this ancient city, where the famous Hanging Gardens of Babylon once existed, were treated as sacred palaces by Saddam Hussein during his reign and today are host to coalition forces and their often tasteless graffiti.
 In Baghdad, the remains of the Ishtar temple, the Ancient Theatre and the Babylon Tower (all precious Mesopotamian sites) are slowly being eroded by bombing and fighting in the city, much to the chagrin of archaeologists the world over.